ra-jeev/write-assist-ai/README.md

 * `writeAssistAi.temperature`: Temperature value to use for the API calls.
 The default is `0.3`.
 * `writeAssistAi.openAi.model`: The OpenAI model to use.
 The default is `gpt-3.5-turbo-instruct`.
 * `writeAssistAi.openAi.customModel`: To use a custom model, select `custom` from the `writeAssistAi.openAi.model` dropdown menu, and enter your model name here.
 * `writeAssistAi.systemPrompt`: Sets a common system prompt to be used with LLM API calls.
+You can also configure language specific system prompts.
+To do this, type `@lang:<languageId> Write Assist AI` e.g. `@lang:markdown Write Assist AI` in your VSCode settings UI, and set the required system prompt for the selected language.
 * `writeAssistAi.quickFixes`: Sets the actions that show up in the editor's tooltip menu under `Quick Fix` section.
+This is also configurable per language.
 * `writeAssistAi.rewriteOptions`: Sets the commands that show up in the editor's tooltip menu under `Rewrite` section.
+This is also configurable per language.

 In addition, you need to set your `OpenAI API Key` in the `Command Palette` under `Write Assist AI` category.
 If not configured already, you can also set it when you use the extension for the first time.
 Your key will be securely stored in VSCode's `secretStorage` for safety.